 - Treatment for each cancer is usually similar, depending on the stage.

 - Colorectal cancer can refer to both colon cancer or rectal cancer, or to either one individually.

 As with every form of cancer, the 5-year survival rate for colon cancer is much higher when caught at an early stage (90% for localized tumors) than when caught at a later stage (14% after metastasis).
-Delayed detection often leads to a need for more aggressive therapy, including surgeries or other treatments that otherwise would have been unnecessary.
+Delayed detection often leads to a need for more aggressive therapy, including surgeries or other treatments that otherwise may have been unnecessary.

 Patients who experience a wrong or missed cancer diagnosis are robbed of an opportunity to fight for the best chance of survival.
 Others are affected, too, as family and friends often need to take off work and take on new expenses to care for their loved.
-If the misdiagnosis is due to negligence or other medical malpractice, the patient or their surviving family members may be able to file a lawsuit to receive compensation that will cover these extra costs.
+If the misdiagnosis is due to negligence or other medical malpractice, the patient or their surviving family members may be able to file a wrongful death lawsuit to receive compensation that will cover these extra costs.